AlperCybertek/tutorialEu8/README.md

 # tutorialEu8

-This repo is created for educaional purpose
+This repo is created for educaional purpose for the student of Cydeo